pzetairoi/TinyMRP/README.md

 Database File:
 The data-dev.sqlite file is a SQLite database that includes the generic starting logins:

+## Windows dev version
+You can run the debug version of tiny using win_requirements.txt and/or anaconda and the # conda_win_environment.yml file

 ### Admin login
 admin@tinymrp.com pass:admin
 ### Project based login